CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

 # Module 3: Explore Dynamics 365 Customer Insights - Journeys

+## Lab Overview

+In this lab, you will learn how to navigate Dynamics 365 Customer Insights - Journeys, create customer segments, and automate personalized marketing campaigns.
+You will go through the essential steps of email creation, segment definition, and customer journey automation, helping you understand how to engage customers effectively.

 ## Lab Objective

 In this lab, you will be performing the following task: